Your decision making rights

 - Ensure your participation in the decision making process to the greatest extent practicable

-- To recognise and take into account your cultural and religious values
+- To recognize and take into account your cultural and religious values

 - Act in accordance with the Trusts Act 1973 when making investments on your behalf.
 This includes an obligation to review the performance of investments, consider the risk of capital or income loss or depreciation, the likely income return and the timing of the income return.